Philip Venables

 Duration: 90 minutes, no interval, in 24 short scenes.

 Text is in english, but foreign-language versions can be prepared (French, Italian).
-A German version is already available.
+A German version is available from the publisher.

 Cast: 3 sopranos, 3 mezzo-sopranos

-Ensemble, 12 players: alto flute + picc, 3 saxes (all sop+bar), piano+synth with organ pedalboard, accordion, 2 percussion (solo roles, some playing from memory), vln+vla, 2 vla, bass.
+Ensemble, 12 players: alto flute + picc, 3 saxes (all sop+bar), piano+synth with organ pedalboard, accordion, 2 percussion (female solo roles, some playing from memory), vln+vla, 2 vla, bass.

-Percussion: two bass drums, two high-strikers, woodsaw & wood, other standard orchestral percussion.
+Percussion: two bass drums, woodsaw & wood, other standard orchestral percussion.

 Sound dispersion: All singers and ensemble amplified.
-1 stage speaker (central), stereo sound in auditorium, click tracks to ensemble.
+1 stage speaker (central), surround sound in auditorium, click tracks to ensemble.

 Projection, single projector required.